wp-media/imagify-plugin/readme.txt

 3. Media Page

 == Changelog ==
+= 1.7 =
+* New: you can now optimize the images from your themes and plugins, or from any other folder in your site!
+* Improvement: compatibility with old and new versions of WP Offload S3 plugins.
+* Improvement: don't start the bulk optimization process if cURL is not available.
+* Bug Fix: image dimentions not being stored sometimes after it is resized.
+* Bug Fix: the comparison tool could display multiple handles.
+* Bug Fix: issue with php 7.2.
+* Dev stuff: lots of internal changes, many things have been rewritten.
+* Dev stuff: the default options can now be filtered.

 = 1.6.14.1 - 2018/01/11 =
 * Bug Fix: no more conflicts between our script used for the charts and theme builders, or plugins that use an outdated version of this script.